 The decommissioning costs which will ultimately be incurred by the Company are uncertain and estimates can vary in response to many factors including changes to relevant legal requirements, the emergence of new restoration techniques or experience at other production sites.
 The expected timing can also change in response to changes in reserves or changes in laws and regulations.
 As a result, there could be significant adjustments to the provisions established which could materially affect future financial results.
-Judgments include the most appropriate discount rate to use, which management has determined to be a risk-free rate.
+Judgments include the most appropriate discount rate to use, which management has determined to be a risk-free rate, as well as the underlying cost estimates as they are derived from a combination of published industry benchmarks as well as site specific information.